In Montana, You Can Go Island-Hopping in the Old West

 This is Wild Horse Island, the largest land mass on Flathead Lake, first occupied by indigenous inhabitants who brought the namesake horses there to keep them from being nabbed by unfriendly tribes.
 (For some transfers, the horses would swim from nearby Cromwell island.
 Paddling horses!)
 Today Wild Horse Island is a state park, mostly owned and managed by the Montana Fish Wildlife and Parks and within the exterior boundaries of the Flathead Indian Reservation.
 Camping overnight isn’t allowed, but you can day trip to your heart’s content.

 “Since you can’t take anything off of the island, there are so many bones,” explains Horton, who regularly leads kayaking excursions to Wild Horse.
 “You can just see where a bighorn sheep or a mule deer found a nice little shady spot and passed away.
-And then just looking off into the field you can see living bighorn sheep and mule deer walking together.”
+And just looking off into the field, you can see living bighorn sheep and mule deer walking together.”

 Just don’t get any big ideas about snagging a souvenir.
-“They microchip the really big skulls and bones, so people don’t take them off the island,” says Horton.
+“They microchip the really big skulls and bones so people don’t take them off the island,” says Horton.
 “There’s one underneath a tree close to the bathroom that I point out to groups.
 I know they’re not gonna take it back with them, because they’d have to put it in a kayak!”

 Montanans love their state parks; Wild Horse Island is just one of a whopping 55 around the state.
 Six others, each with their own personality, can be found around the perimeter of Flathead Lake, including the latest, Somers Beach State Park, which joined the fold earlier this year.
 In colder months along the north shore, the water dips and a sandy beach emerges for day-use recreational activities—meaning that, depending on the time of year, the size of the park fluctuates from 55 to 106 acres.